DanielSvub/stream/README.md

 ### Filter

-The filter simply filters the data by dropping all items for which the given function returns false.
+The filter simply filters the data by dropping all items not satisfying the given predicate (for which the given function returns false).

 ```go
 f := stream.NewFilter(func(x int) bool {